 Secretary: Jeff Lee

 Pass Officer: Oscar Ip

-All student groups within the Students' Union are run entirely by students.
+All clubs and societies within the Students' Union are run entirely by students.
 The student committee for Hong Kong Public Affairs and Social Service Society this year are:

 External Vice President (EVP)